n00b69/woa-equuleus/guide/1-partition.md

 > **IF YOU PROCEED WITHOUT BACKING UP MODEM AND EFS, YOU ARE ON YOUR OWN IF YOU MESS UP**

 #### Partitioning guide
-> Your Xiaomi Mi 8 may have different storage sizes.
+> Your Xiaomi Mi 8 Pro may have different storage sizes.
 This guide uses the values of the 128GB model as an example.
 When relevant, the guide will mention if other values can or should be used.

 #### Preparing for partitioning
 > Download the parted file and move it in the platform-tools folder, then run